SovereignCloudStack/docs/standards/certification/digisov-and-cert.md

 Software can deliver infrastructure components for operators to provide SCS-compatible IaaS or KaaS; it is planned that infrastructure software can also receive SCS certification.

-Likewise, applications can be developed in a way that it will work without any changes on all SCS-compatible IaaS or on all SCS-compatible KaaS (or may require both).
+Likewise, applications can be developed in a way that they will work without any changes on all SCS-compatible IaaS or on all SCS-compatible KaaS (or may require both).
 It is planned that such software can also be certified.

 Implementation partners from the SCS ecosystem may support operators (CSPs) to build and operate SCS-compatible infrastructure.
-A certification program that certifies the skills and expereience of such partners is planned as well.
+A certification program that certifies the skills and experience of such partners is planned as well.